covjson/covjson.github.io/domain-types.md

 ### 2.7.
 Trajectory

 - A domain with Trajectory domain type MUST have the axis `"composite"` and MAY have the axis `"z"` where `"z"` MUST have a single coordinate only.
-- The axis `"composite"` MUST have the data type `"tuple"` and the component identifiers `"t","x","y","z"` or `"t","x","y"`.
+- The axis `"composite"` MUST have the data type `"tuple"` and the coordinate identifiers `"t","x","y","z"` or `"t","x","y"`.
-- The value ordering of the axis `"composite"` MUST follow the ordering of its `"t"` component as defined in the corresponding reference system.
+- The value ordering of the axis `"composite"` MUST follow the ordering of its `"t"` coordinate as defined in the corresponding reference system.

 Domain example: